red-star-squadron/rs-liveries/Readme.md

 ## How to download?
 [Releases page](../../releases) contains the Downloads link.
 Each release offers the `.exe` installer.

-## Install options

-By far, the easiest method of installation is to download the exe from the [releases page](../../releases) which provides a simple interface of installing/updating/removing RS liveries.

-If you are not comfortable running the `.exe`, you can extract it using the popular [7-Zip](https://www.7-zip.org/) archive utility to `Saved Games\DCS\Liveries` or `Saved Games\DCS.openbeta\Liveries`

 ## Security concerns

 Q: I inspected the code and noticed that you guys don't expose the source of the liveries files.
 Why?